cmadland/web-hub/pages/06.presentations/03.candidacy/deckset.md

 # Opportunities

-- Exploring assessment approaches in higher ed
+- Exploring assessment approaches among higher ed instructors
--
+- exploring the impact of assessment practices on learners
+- exploring the role of technology (positive and negative) in modern assessment

+---

+# Contributions to Theory

+- Validating the use of the ACAI in higher education contexts
+- providing a theoretical understanding of higher education instructors' approaches to assessment